Columbus (song)

 "Columbus" is a song by Swedish alternative rock band Kent.
-It was released as the second single from the band's 2007 album Tillbaka till samtiden, on 3 December 2007 as digital download, and on 3 December 2007 as a four track CD single.
+It was released as the second single from the band's 2007 album Tillbaka till samtiden, on 5 December 2007.
 It contains the non-album track "Tick tack" and two additional remixes.

+Music video

+The music video for "Columbus" was directed by Popcore and features scenes from the city of Stockholm.